 The best way to answer this question if it comes up in the final interview is to think about what you want to accomplish.
 Try to develop an answer that hints at a future with this company to provide peace of mind that you’re in it for the long haul.

 This final round interview question seems straightforward, and to a hiring manager, it usually is.
 Things move fast in business, and people who are flexible enough to upend their entire lives for the company are usually the ones they want.

 Answer truthfully.
-If you’re flexible with location, let them know!
+If you’re flexible with location (or actively trying to get a job in another state), let them know!
 If not, don’t be afraid to say why.

 But if you can’t relocate, reiterate your enthusiasm and let the interviewer know why it’s not possible now.
 You can even suggest alternatives like remote work, showing up to the office once a week or month, or a longer commute.

 4. Tell me about a time when you had a conflict with a coworker and how you handled it.

 Most modern workplaces thrive when people can get along and form healthy working relationships.
 Interviewers tend to ask this interview question towards the end of the interview cycle to learn more about how to address disagreements.
 They want to know you can work alongside others even if you don’t always get along or agree.

 Think about your past work experiences and choose moments highlighting your communication skills and teamwork.
 Focus on how you resolved the disagreement and steer clear of placing blame on anyone else.

 5. Tell me about a time when you made a mistake at work.

 You might also hear this question phrased as: “Tell me about a time you failed.”